The History of the Martin D-45

 A total of 291 D-45s were produced that year.

 The combined production for 1977 and 1978 was 116 units (76 in 1977 and 40 in 1978).
-The reason for this significant variation in production numbers is that Martin experienced a strike during those two years, and anecdotal evidence suggests that production plummeted as a result.
+The reason for this significant variation in production numbers is that Martin experienced strikes during those two years, and anecdotal evidence suggests that production plummeted as a result.

-Considering this, one can imagine that the craftsmen put their skills to the fullest in 1979 to make up for the two years lost to the strikes.
+Considering this, one can imagine that the craftsmen put their skills to the test in 1979 to make up for the two years lost to the strikes.

 Starting in 1979, the tuning machines were changed from GROVER 102G to Schaller M6, which feature the Martin logo engraved on them.